 Oh my gosh!
 He understood me!
 It’s actually a real word!

-You can also achieve a similar effect with the equivalents of vague words like “something,” “thing” or “whatchamacallit” which allow context to fill in the blanks.
+Even if you have a ways to go when it comes to learning how to memorize vocabulary (or at least enough vocabulary to wing it in this manner), you can also achieve a similar effect with the equivalents of vague words like “something,” “thing” or “whatchamacallit,” which make room for the surrounding context to fill in the blanks.

 Seriously, don’t underestimate the power of body language.
 After all, charades might be a French word, but it’s played all over the world.
 So do pantomime, make sound effects, gesticulate wildly, make shadow puppets if you need to, try anything!
 My mom pulls this trick all the time and has been able to communicate with people in 500+ languages.
 Somehow, it actually works!

 According to Paul Grice’s principles of communication, people have conversations with each other (surprise!) — so it’s not like you’re the only person who can make the conversation happen.
-People are usually happy when you try to speak their language.
+People are usually happy when you try to speak their language, even if you haven’t completely figured out how to memorize vocabulary (or enough vocabulary).
 You can expect them to be a little more patient and listen a little more closely than they would with a fellow native speaker.
 If you can stumble through most of a sentence in their language, and utilize the tips above for the rest, they’ll probably be able to meet you halfway.